IBM/svccat/workshop/Lab0/README.md

-# Lab 0: Install Prequisites
+# Lab 0: Install prequisites

 Before we begin, we need to install Service Catalog and a few other things we'll need.
 Towards that end, this lab contains instructions to install: